SimonD-Training/Freelance-Clone/README.md

 # Freelance-Clone
-A visual clone of the popular freelancing site Freelancer.com
+Classroom Group Prject: An attempted visual clone of the popular freelancing site Freelancer.com